andrewgjohnson/imagettftextblur/README.md

 #### Install using Composer

-Either run this command
+Either run this command:

     composer require andrewgjohnson/imagettftextblur

-or add this to the `require` section of your composer.json file.
+or add this to the `require` section of your composer.json file:

     "andrewgjohnson/imagettftextblur": "1.*"